Corisca and the Satyr: Subject Matter

 The story is drawn from the play Il Pastor Fido, by the sixteenth-century Italian poet and writer Giovanni Battista Guarini.
 The sixth scene of act two sees the nymph Corisca accept gifts of clothing and sandals from a satyr.
-Aroused by Corsica's acceptance of his gifts, the satyr then proceeds to attempt to rape her.
+Aroused by Corisca's acceptance of his gifts, the satyr then proceeds to attempt to rape her.
 He grabs her by the hair, but it turns out to be a false wig, and Corisca can escape, leaving the satyr clutching the hairpiece.

 Composition

 Two figures, female and male, are shown in a darkened landscape.
-The women is running towards the left edge of the canvas, wearing a gold-coloured gown and a purple cloak over a white chemise.
+The woman is running towards the left edge of the canvas, wearing a gold-coloured gown and a purple cloak over a white chemise.
 Her blue sandals contrast with the vibrant colour of her dress.
 She clutches her hair with her right hand and her skirts with her left, glancing back at the satyr who has fallen back on the ground, holding her hairpiece in his right hand.